-Some product categories of the retail market for collegiate merchandise have become over-saturated, resulting in pressure to maintain quality and standards and creating confusion among purchasers.
-Therefore, licenses may not be granted to new companies in certain categories.
-The best strategies to be successful in obtaining a license are the same as for most other businesses: be unique, fit a niche, carve out different distribution channels or provide added value.
+Some product categories of the retail market for collegiate merchandise have become oversaturated, resulting in pressure to maintain quality and standards and creating confusion among purchasers.
+Therefore, licenses may not be approved for new companies in certain categories.
+The best strategies to be successful in obtaining a license are the same as for most other businesses: be unique, fit a niche, carve out different distribution channels, and provide added value.

 NC State University uses the services of a collegiate licensing agency, CLC, to administer the application process, royalty reporting, artwork approvals, enforcement and general administration.
 CLC’s website has information about the application timeline, fees and other considerations.

 If you have additional questions after you review the CLC College Licensing website, please contact firstname.lastname@example.org.